 There is no known cure for pediatric MCTD.
-However, there is effective treatment which can reduce or eliminate symptoms, allowing children with MCTD to lead healthy, productive lives.
+But, there is effective treatment which can reduce or stop symptoms.
+This allows children with MCTD to lead healthy, productive lives.

 There is no specific treatment for MCTD.
 Treatment will be tailored to a child’s pattern of symptoms.
 Over time, some patients develop mild arthritis and need only symptom relief.
-Patients who develop lung disease will require steroids and other immune-suppressing medications.
+Patients who develop lung disease will need steroids and other immune-suppressing medicines.

 Raynaud's phenomenon responds well to protection from the cold, such as wearing mittens.
 Some children with Raynaud's may need drugs, like calcium channel blockers.